Don’t miss a single bonus

 Matt Davey, founder of Tekkorp Capital and a veteran of the gaming business with more than 25 years of expertise, claimed that the new endeavor represents a “significant investment for Tekkorp Capital”.

 Tekkorp has also recently gathered a strong team to guide the venture to success.
-Robin Chhabra, an M&A adviser in the online gambling sector and founder and CEO of Fox Bet, will be one of the names joining the board of directors for the new platform.
+Robin Chhabra, an M&A adviser in the online casino sector and founder and CEO of Fox Bet, will be one of the names joining the board of directors for the new platform.

 Chabbra noted that the online gaming sector in Australia is ready for innovation because of the rapid growth that has occurred in recent years.
 He added that the new venture with Tekkorp had the optimal combination of resources, abilities and expertise to establish itself as a key player in the market.